Morpheuslabs-io/airdrop-tool-basic/README.md

 ## Configuration

-The configuration is specified in the file `.env`
+The configuration is specified in file `.env`.
+Please change the `PORT` accordingly.

 ## System start